 - Exercise professionals

 - Physical therapists

 You compassionate care team works together to help you achieve long-term weight loss success.

-Avera McKennan is a Level 1B Accredited Bariatric Center, Adult and Pediatric by the American College of Surgeons.
+Avera McKennan has received accreditation from the American College of Surgeons as a Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program (MBSAQIP) Accredited–Comprehensive Center.
 This means you can expect to benefit from our advanced technology –such as robotic surgery options – proven methods and excellent care.
 Talk with your surgeon about which option is right for you.